 Step 3 – Register Below (fill out the form and submit)

-*All times below are in PST Time Zone (Pacific Standard Time), are approximate, and are subject to change.
-CLICK HERE to convert your time zone (use North America PST as time zone or pick city in the west of the United States such as Los Angeles, CA when using the converter).
+*All times below are in EST Time Zone (Eastern Standard Time), are approximate, and are subject to change.
+CLICK HERE to convert your time zone (use North America EST as time zone or pick city in the east of the United States such as Orlando, FL when using the converter).

 1230pm – 2pm: Session 1